 I went home and I fed him religiously every 2 hours no matter what; we were going to beat this jaundice.
 Exhausted from hardly any sleep we returned to the hospital on the morning of July 4th for our jaundice test.
 Totally optimistic that he was better I only took my diaper bag.
 We went in and got tested, 17.9 the highest they had been.

 The doctor informed me that we would be readmitted for light therapy for at least 24 hours.
 Again, feeling like an absolute failure of a mom, I walked with my baby in my arms down the hallway of the hospital with tears soaking my face knowing for at least the next 24 hours I would only get to hold him when he wanted to eat.

-#5 was on phototherapy all day.
-I got to holdhim to feed him, but that was it!
+TJ was on phototherapy all day.
+As a result of jaundice, I only got to hold him to feed him!
 That night they tested his levels and they had dropped to 9.3!
 We were seeing all kinds of green gritty poo, which meant his system was cleaning out the jaundice.
 The next morning we stopped treatment and they tested him; he was now in the clear!
 We would retest him in 6 hours and if his levels were still low, then we would get to go home!
-6 hours later we were headed home, again with no issues!
+6 hours later we got to go home with no issues!

 Since then, I am happy to report TJ is growing nicely and eating like a champion, weighing a healthy 12 pounds at 6 weeks!
 He is adored by everyone and is quite spoiled being held by everyone!